ashutoshraina/prod-suite-management-doc/guides/lagom-liberty-websphere/src/main/paradox/index.md

 * A clone of the [lagom-liberty](https://github.com/typesafehub/prod-suite-management-doc/tree/master/guides/lagom-liberty-websphere/lagom-liberty)

 #### Liberty and Lagom Application
-Once you clone [lagom-liberty](https://github.com/typesafehub/prod-suite-management-doc/tree/master/guides/lagom-liberty-websphere/lagom-liberty), you will see two application 1) Liberty and 2) Lagom.
+Once you clone [lagom-liberty](https://github.com/typesafehub/prod-suite-management-doc/tree/master/guides/lagom-liberty-websphere/lagom-liberty), you will see two applications 1) Liberty; and 2) Lagom.
-The original source of the liberty application is here [WASDev:Servlet](https://github.com/WASdev/sample.servlet).
+The original source of the liberty application is the [WASDev:Servlet](https://github.com/WASdev/sample.servlet).
-We have modified the code to another Servlet(`ExampleServlet`).
 This servlet simply makes a HTTP call to the lagom api and processes the response.
 In the lagom application we have added a service binding to tie the liberty service to the lagom application.
 There is additional configuration required so that the services can discover each other.
 We will go through this aspect in the next section.

 #### Service Discovery